Racebending

-Racebending is a derogatory word made for live-action films which have actors play a character that is a different race from them.
+Racebending is the casting of actors in live-action films to play a character that is a different race from them.
 The term was coined as a protest in 2009 as a response to the casting decisions for the live-action film adaptation of the television series Avatar: The Last Airbender.
 The starring roles of the show (Aang, Katara, and Sokka) were coded as being of East Asian (Aang) and Inuit (Katara and Sokka) descent, but were played by actors of European descent in the film.
 The initial protests such as "Saving the World with Postage," were created in a LiveJournal online forum that initially responded to the casting decisions by "inundating Paramount with protest mail."
 However, the cast went unaltered and when production began, the leaders of this protest responded by founding the advocacy group and accompanying website Racebending by "playfully borrowing the concept of manipulating elements (bending) from the Avatar universe."

 According to Christopher Campbell, whitewashing in film is particularly common and "possesses a long tradition among the industry's most successful and venerated productions.
 Film history is replete with ignominious examples of white actors portraying characters of color."